 Our aim is to provide children with key transferrable writing skills to build on year on year, that can be used throughout each phase of their education.
 Teaching children to write for a range of purposes and audiences can be very exciting, especially here at St George’s where we provide children with a range of engaging hooks to capture their imagination, as well as inspirational experiences to write about!
 We aim to provide the children with varied reasons for writing and believe that this not only produces higher quality writing, but allows our children to apply their skills to a range of different contexts.

 At St George’s, children receive English lessons daily and are exposed to age-related expectations for writing within a range of texts.
 Writing and reading are closely linked and we ensure that children are reading daily in order to build on their knowledge of different genres of writing and develop their vocabulary.
 All classes use a Talk4Writing structure to plan writing units which encourages plenty of discussion, questioning, imitating and learning texts along with actions that are rich with key skills.
 The texts chosen are linked to our curriculum topics and our St George’s ‘100 Books to Read Before Leaving St George’s’.
-Children follow a three-week overview, beginning with a ‘cold task’ (which is independent) to assess where the starting point is and what needs to be taught throughout the unit.
+Children follow an approximate three-week overview, beginning with a ‘cold task’ (which is independent) to assess where the starting point is and what needs to be taught throughout the unit.
 Following this, the first week focuses on imitation of a text where they orally rehearse a section to internalise vocabulary and language structures as well as being immersed in the genre.
 The second week is the innovation phase, where teaching staff guide children with shared writing and children ‘have a go’ using the scaffolds provided.
 The final week is the independent application where children plan, write and edit their independent writing (which we call our ‘hot task’).
 The process then starts again with a different focus and genre.

-Teachers demonstrate high quality modelling within each Literacy lesson and encourage children to include key vocabulary (linked to the wider curriculum), structure their work appropriately into coherent paragraphs and use the grammatical skills and punctuation taught at their year group level.
+Teachers demonstrate high quality modelling within each English lesson and encourage children to include key vocabulary (linked to the wider curriculum), structure their work appropriately into coherent paragraphs and use the grammatical skills and punctuation taught at their year group level.

 The use of a model text is used as an example of how to be successful at the start of each unit of work.
 This provides children with an end goal.
 Children are encouraged to use this as a structure but also innovate their writing to make it their own.
 They do this through the use of a boxing-up sheet (planning proforma) used within each unit.
 Teachers ensure that the standard of writing in the model text reflects the age-related outcomes for each specific year group.